s-sana-sharifi/physics-informed-electrostatic-source-recovery/README.md

 2. A physics-informed neural inverse solver
 3. A hybrid method that uses a neural network prediction as an initial guess and refines it with physics-based optimization

+---

+## Main Takeaway

+The neural network provides a fast approximate inverse prediction, while physics-based refinement improves the final recovery accuracy.

+In this experiment, the hybrid neural + physics refinement method achieved the lowest mean position and charge errors.

+---

 ## Motivation

 Inverse problems appear in many areas of physics, imaging, and medical physics.
 In these problems, the goal is to infer hidden physical parameters from indirect or limited measurements.

 This project serves as a proof of concept for physics-informed AI.
 A neural network learns an approximate inverse mapping, while a known physical forward model is used to evaluate and refine the prediction.

+The project is not intended to model a real clinical system.
+Instead, it demonstrates a reusable workflow: synthetic data generation, neural inverse prediction, physics-informed consistency checking, and optimization-based refinement.

+---

 ## Problem Setup